SkiFest Tour Selection - ability expectations:

-An honest assessment of your ability and fitness level is very important.
-If you do not have the fitness or ability to keep up with the others in a particular group you will be frustrated.
+An honest assessment of your experience, ability and fitness level is very important.
+If you can't keep up with the others in a particular group, you will be frustrated.

-Intermediate Level – You might already have some backcountry skiing experience, and should have familiarity with nordic touring or skinning.
+Intermediate Level – You may already have some backcountry skiing experience, and should have familiarity with nordic touring or skinning.
 You are a regular alpine skier and can comfortably ski intermediate level (blue square) trails at any major ski area (like Whiteface).
-Your fitness level is good enough to spend 5-7 hours out skiing with the energy to control your descent on moderate terrain.
-(Instruction will include strategies for efficiency and comfort for these types of days.)
-Instruction will review the basics and introduce a variety of intermediate level techniques for ascent and descent in backcountry terrain and conditions.
-We will have demo equipment on hand, but participants should bring their own A/T or Telemark equipment.
+Your fitness level is good enough to spend 5-7 hours out skiing with a pack, and the energy to control your descent on moderate to challenging terrain with variable surface conditions.

 Advanced Level – You must have prior backcountry experience to participate in the advanced tours.
 In addition, you are an avid alpine skier and can comfortably ski expert level (black diamond) trails at any major ski area (like Whiteface).
 Your fitness should be good enough to spend 6-8 hours out skiing with a pack, with the energy to control your descent on challenging terrain and snow conditions.
 Instruction assumes prior knowledge of your equipment and intermediate techniques and focuses on more advanced backcountry techniques.
 You must have your own Alpine Touring or Telemark equipment, as well as own and be familiar with avalanche safety gear (beacon, shovel, probe).